hartwigmedical/hmftools/sage/README.md

 Argument | Default | Description
 ---|---|---
 threads | 2 | Number of threads to use
-chr | NA | Limit sage to comma separated list of chromosomes max_read_depth | 1000 | Maximum number of reads to look for evidence of any `HIGH_CONFIDENCE` or `LOW_CONFIDENCE` variant.
+specifc_chr | NA | Limit sage to comma separated list of chromosomes max_read_depth | 1000 | Maximum number of reads to look for evidence of any `HIGH_CONFIDENCE` or `LOW_CONFIDENCE` variant.
 Reads in excess of this are ignored.
 max_read_depth_panel | 100,000 | Maximum number of reads to look for evidence of any `HOTSPOT` or `PANEL` variant.
 Reads in excess of this are ignored.
-max_realignment_depth | 1000 | Do not look for evidence of realigned variant if its read depth exceeds this value min_map_quality | 10 | Min mapping quality to apply to non-hotspot variants
+min_map_quality | 10 | Min mapping quality to apply to non-hotspot variants

 The optional [base quality recalibration](#optional-base-quality-recalibration-arguments) and [quality](#optional-quality-arguments) arguments also apply.